pravega/pravega-operator/Docs.md

 statefulset.apps/example-bookie         3         3         2h
 statefulset.apps/example-segmentstore   3         3         2h
 ```
-The configuration map can be viewd as follows:
+The configuration map,etc., can be viewd as follows:
 ```bash
 # There are a few other things here, like a configmap, etc...